17 Captivating Books about Con Artists and Thieves

 the city of brass

-Artemis Fowl is a kid genius who is trying to utilize the power of fairies to find his father.
-With the help of his butler, they kidnap a fairy names Holly Short in order to restore his family’s fortune and find his power.
+Artemis Fowl is a kid genius trying to utilize the power of fairies to find his father.
+With the help of his butler, they kidnap a fairy named Holly Short to restore his family’s fortune and find his power.

 Thieves Gambit